Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Scriptkiddie/5 - Enumeration.md

 [*] [11:46:58] - There is 1 task still running on 10.10.10.226
 ```

 I eventually cancelled the scan.
-I'm not sure what the task was (autorecon isn't great at telling you what exactly is running when something goes wrong) but it didn't turn out to matter.
+I'm not sure what the task that never finished was (autorecon isn't great at telling you what exactly is running when something goes wrong) but it didn't turn out to matter.

 ## Nmap

-The output of Autorecon's \_quick_tcp_nmap scan:
+The output of Autorecon's `_quick_tcp_nmap` scan:

 ```bash
 # Nmap 7.91 scan initiated Sat Feb 13 10:52:56 2021 as: nmap -vv --reason -Pn -sV -sC --version-all -oN /root/Documents/scriptkiddie/results/10.10.10.226/scans/_quick_tcp_nmap.txt -oX /root/Documents/scriptkiddie/results/10.10.10.226/scans/xml/_quick_tcp_nmap.xml 10.10.10.226